 One of the country’s finest hotels, Chewton Glen has seamlessly moved with the times since it opened over 50 years ago.
-The eight-bedroom house, where Captain Marryat wrote Children of the New Forest, has gradually expanded to become a 70-room family-friendly bastion of luxury, with gorgeous bedrooms, lavish spa, indoor and outdoor pools, tennis centre, nine-hole golf course, croquet lawn and children’s club.
+The eight-bedroom house, where Captain Marryat wrote Children of the New Forest, has gradually expanded to become a 72-room bastion of luxury, with gorgeous bedrooms, lavish spa, nine-hole golf course, croquet lawn and children’s club.
 With an open format grill menu that ranges from light dishes to splendid silver trolleys bearing meats and cheeses, The Dining Room stretches across five delightful rooms.
-2017 saw the opening, in association with James Martin, of The Kitchen, an informal restaurant and purpose-built cookery school within the 130-acre estate.
-Also in the grounds, the extraordinary, tranquil Treehouse Suites, built on stilts, appearing to float above their secluded valley.
+Last year saw the opening, in association with James Martin, of The Kitchen, an informal restaurant and purpose-built cookery school within the 130-acre estate.
+Also in the grounds are seven extraordinary, tranquil Treehouses built on stilts, the most recent addition being the amazing Yews: wild luxury for a party of adults and children.
 After breakfast, delivered through a hatch for maximum privacy, stroll through the woods to the Solent coast.
-Doubles from £325.

 Back to all Great British Hotels